sranjan96/blib-privacy/privacy.md

 **Third Party Data**: Blib is connected to Google in such that you need a Google account.
 The only information extracted from the user’s Google account is their name and email address.

-Business Transfers: If Blib were to go bankrupt and assets were to be sold to a buyer, all information
+**Business Transfers**: If Blib were to go bankrupt and assets were to be sold to a buyer, all information

 stored would be sold to the new owners of Blib.

-Age Policy: Blib does not have an age restriction and this information is not collected from the user.
+**Age Policy:** Blib does not have an age restriction and this information is not collected from the user.

-Policy Changes: These policies are subject to be revised over time.
+**Policy Changes:** These policies are subject to be revised over time.
 When the revisions will be effective,

 we will update the policy and notify the users.